jugaloza/Neural-Networks-from-scratch/README.md

 # Neural-Networks-from-scratch

-In this repository, I am implementing neural networks from scratch. this repository is still in development I will update as and when I will implement further complex neural networks.
+This Repository consists of implementation of Neural Networks from scratch.
+Referring Grokking Deep learning book by Andrew Trask.
+Repository is still in development.

-As of now I have implemented Dense Layer, Activation Functions, L1 and L2 regularizers, Dropout Layer, Loss functions for both regression and classification and Optimizers.
+Will upload notebooks as and when I will progress